 MSU Legal Studies Research Paper No. 02-08

-Since the beginning of the P2P file-sharing controversy, commentators have discussed the radical expansion of copyright law, the industry's controversial enforcement tactics, the need for new legislative and business models, the changing social norms, and the evolving interplay of politics and market conditions.
+Since the beginning of the P2P file-sharing controversy, commentators have discussed the radical expansion of copyright law, the recording industry's controversial enforcement tactics, the need for new legislative and business models, the changing social norms, and the evolving interplay of politics and market conditions.
 Although these discussions have delved into the many aspects of the controversy, none of them presents a big picture of the issues or explains how they fit within the larger file-sharing debate.

-Using a holistic approach, this Article brings together existing scholarship while offering some thoughts on the future of private copying.
-The Article does not seek to advance a new theory or model, which could quickly become obsolete, given the rapid advance of digital and P2P technologies.
+Using a holistic approach, this article brings together existing scholarship while offering some thoughts on the future of private copying.
+The article does not seek to advance a new theory or model, which could quickly become obsolete, given the rapid advance of digital and P2P technologies.
 Rather, it provides guidelines to help policymakers to craft an effective solution to the unauthorized copying problem.

-This Article concludes by challenging policymakers and commentators to step outside their mental boundaries to rethink the P2P file-sharing debate.
-By presenting thought experiments that compare the ongoing P2P file-sharing wars to (1) a battle for self-preservation between humans and machines, (2) an imaginary World War III, and (3) the conquest of Generation Y, this Article demonstrates that policymakers should not focus on legal solutions alone.
+This article concludes by challenging policymakers and commentators to step outside their mental boundaries to rethink the P2P file-sharing debate.
+By presenting thought experiments that compare the ongoing P2P file-sharing wars to (1) a battle for self-preservation between humans and machines, (2) an imaginary World War III, and (3) the conquest of Generation Y, this article demonstrates that policymakers should not focus on legal solutions alone.
 Instead, they should pay more attention to market forces, technological architectures, and social norms, which also play very important roles in crafting an effective solution to the unauthorized copying problem.
-The Article concludes by offering some guidelines that may point the way to this solution.
+The article concludes by offering some guidelines that may point the way to this solution.